mandelsoft/streaming/README.md

 a (`ProcessorFactory[R,I]`) creating a `Processor[R,I]` able to consume the provided elements for inbound elements of type `I` and provides the final result of type `R`.

-A `streaming.Source` is an object able to provide an initial sequence of elements to fed into a `chaim.Chain`.
+A `streaming.SourceFactory` is an object able to provide an initial sequence of elements to be fed into a `chain.Chain`.
 Multiple instantiations of the iterator should provide similar results, which means that executing and iterator should not consume elements not visible by another instance anymore.